 Dear directors and ballet staff still weighing your dance students,

-Stop telling me I should conduct a study proving that weigh-ins are harmful.
+Stop telling me I should first conduct a study proving that weigh-ins are harmful before telling you not to.
 Stop, because as healthcare professionals and scientists, we are not allowed to do harm to our patients and study participants.
 This is regulated by professional ethical standards and the ethics committees for science; and that is the reason why we cannot conduct a study where we expose dance students to weigh-ins, tell them to lose weight, restrict their food intake and then wait and see what happens to their physical and mental health.
 The reason why such an approach would never pass the ethics committee (they need to agree to our study proposals), is that retrospective studies about the damaging effects of methods like weigh-ins and other weight and body-image related issues in dance are already available, and have been for a long time.
 I did one of them myself.

 Yes, these studies may mostly rely on the reports of dancers, and hence not have the highest scientific evidence, but you know, at least they have evidence.
 And this cannot be said about your approach.
 What you’re doing by using body weight as a measure for future success and a goal weight as a predictor for who will be able to dance on stage, or participate in Pas de Deux class, or even graduate, has actually been shown to be evidence-free and irrelevant.
 There should be no excuses for doing this, as this isn’t information from yesterday, but rather something we have known since the 1960s.
 Some of you will not even be as old as 60 years of age.
 So, what is your excuse?!